mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Jewell Subsector Systems/Louzy.md

 The world’s main problem is overpopulation in its sprawling cities, which are constructed largely underground to maintain atmospheric integrity.
 Money is tight and there is little investment but investment is desperately needed in order to get more from the world’s huge population.
 Needing money to generate wealth and not being able to get it, Louzy is facing a downward spiral.
 Crime is on the increase and most citizens feel they have few prospects.
 It may be that the valiant effort made to halt the great slump has merely slowed it and made the decline more painful.

 Efforts are underway to improve matters.
-Imperial funding and megacorporate loans have been requested, without much success, although there have been some instances of private concerns moving into Louzy on very favourable terms.
+Imperial funding and megacorporate loans have been requested, without much success, although there have been some instances of private concerns moving into Louzy on very favorable terms.
 The world government seems increasingly willing to entertain distinctly borderline schemes if they bring in hard cash.

 There is a steady exodus of people offworld.
 Some are the best and brightest, using their skills to find a better home for their families.
 Most, however, are semi-skilled at best.
 Some simply buy a ticket for anywhere or work passage aboard a passing ship in the hope of finding a new start in a better place.
 Others are recruited by mercenary units and other high-risk companies seeking personnel.
 Ironically, the biggest recruiters operating on Louzy are mining companies seeking entry-level workers.
 Although these recruitment operations are small-scale at present, they are expanding.
 This is a good thing – a few less people is exactly what Louzy needs right now.